Joaquín Arias (baseball)

 Joaquín Arias (born September 21, 1984) is a Dominican former professional baseball infielder.
 He played in Major League Baseball (MLB) for the Texas Rangers, New York Mets, and San Francisco Giants.

+Early life

+Arias was born on 21 September 1984, in Santo Domingo, Dominican Republic.

-Baseball career
+Professional career

 New York Yankees

-Arias signed with the New York Yankees as an international free agent in 2001.
-He batted .266 for the Battle Creek Yankees of the Class A Midwest League in 2003.
+Arias signed with the New York Yankees as an international free agent on 12 July 2001.
+He made his professional debut in 2002 with the rookie-level Gulf Coast League Yankees, hitting .300 with 21 RBI across 57 games.
+Arias batted .266/.306/.343 with three home runs, 48 RBI, and 12 stolen bases for the Battle Creek Yankees of the Single-A Midwest League in 2003.

 Texas Rangers

-The Texas Rangers acquired Arias on March 23, 2004, completing a trade made 36 days earlier on February 16 that sent Alex Rodriguez to the New York Yankees for Alfonso Soriano.
+The Texas Rangers acquired Arias on 23 March 2004, completing a trade made 36 days earlier on 16 February that sent Alex Rodriguez to the New York Yankees for Alfonso Soriano.
 Among five Yankees prospects offered to the Rangers, Arias was selected over Robinson Canó because he was a more polished defender and two years younger.

+Major leagues

-Arias made his Major League debut with the Rangers on September 13, 2006, drawing a walk against the Detroit Tigers.
+Arias made his Major League debut with the Rangers on 13 September 2006, drawing a walk against the Detroit Tigers.
+He made six appearances for Texas during his rookie campaign, going 6-for-11 (.545) with one RBI and one walk.

+Arias missed the majority of the 2007 campaign after undergoing arthroscopic right shoulder surgery.
+He made 32 appearances for the Rangers during the 2008 season, batting .291/.345/.409 with nine RBI and four stolen bases.
+Arias played in only three games for Texas in 2009, going hitless in eight at-bats.